 This is a guide about cat scratching woodwork.
 When cats scratch where you don't want them to, you need to encourage them to use something more appropriate.

 This is a guide about keeping cats from scratching screen doors.
 Cats can quickly ruin a screen door with their claws.
-Training your cat to not scratch at the screen will save you money and allow your screen door to serve it's purpose.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.